searchisko/project-classifier-poc/README.md

 #### Pre-trained image

-The pre-trained version of image (created 25.7.2017) is available [here](https://drive.google.com/file/d/0B_42L5-Ve7j2STFodkprVUY0Wms/view).
+The pre-trained version of image (created 14.6.2018) is available [here](https://drive.google.com/file/d/0B_42L5-Ve7j2STFodkprVUY0Wms/view).

-This image is trained on apx.
-50 000 documents, from [/data/content/prod](https://github.com/searchisko/project-classifier-poc/tree/master/data/content/prod) folder. in addition to the relevant (products') documents, it contains a "None" category of 7500 non-relevant documents from StackOverflow, New York Times articles, and Political tweets.

-The service image contains the models of scoring tuner, Gensim's doc2vec models, and sklearn's classifier.
-These modules can be potentially independently trained and seamlessly changed in the image directory, however it is not the common use case.
+See a readme of [pretrained images](https://github.com/searchisko/project-classifier-poc/tree/master/search_service/pretrained_service_images) for a description and other pretrained images of older gensim versions.